President & Chair

 Michael Axline is a partner in the Miller, Axline & Sawyer law firm in Sacramento, bringing cutting-edge toxic tort cases involving contamination of public water supply systems.
 Mike was a law professor at the University of Oregon for more than 15 years before joining Miller, Axline & Sawyer full-time in 2004.
 Mike founded the Western Environmental Law Center in 1993, a regional public interest environmental law firm with offices in Oregon, New Mexico, and Colorado.
 Mike filed the first lawsuit on behalf of the endangered spotted owl in the Pacific Northwest and has worked on cases involving endangered species, habitat destruction, water pollution, air pollution, forestry, grazing, toxic substances, pesticides, and other environmental issues.
 His book, Environmental Citizen Suits, is an invaluable resource for practitioners.
 Mike is a founder of the ELAW network and consults on ELAW legal projects.

 John Bonine has worked to protect the environment through law for 45 years, first at the U.S. Senate, then at the U.S. EPA.
 Currently, John is a law professor at the University of Oregon and founder of the Environmental Law Clinic at the University.
 He has focused on building a support system for grassroots environmental lawyers in the U.S. and around the world.
 He is the author of the books "The Law of Environmental Protection" and "Human Rights and the Environment".
-John is a founder of ELAW U.S. and maintains regular contact with lawyers in the ELAW network, develops new projects for ELAW and advises on legal projects.
+John is a founder of ELAW and maintains regular contact with lawyers in the ELAW network and advises on legal projects.
 John travels widely and introduces ELAW to new advocates.

-Cleven Mmari is the Director of Information Technology at the University of Oregon’s Divisions of Student Life and Undergraduate Studies.
+Cleven Mmari is the Director of Information Technology Services at the University of Oregon's Division of Student Life.
 Cleven has worked in higher education IT for 22 years.
-He studied electrical engineering at the University of Dar-es-Salaam, Tanzania, before transferring to the University of Oregon where he studied Mathematics and Computer Science.
+He studied electrical engineering at the University of Dar-es-Salaam, Tanzania, before transferring to the University of Oregon where he studied Mathematics and Computer Science, and secured a Master's of Public Administration (MPA).
 Since 2010, Cleven has volunteered with Network Startup Resource Center and conducted IT trainings across Africa.
-He will complete a Master's of Public Administration (MPA) at the University of Oregon in June 2018.
 Cleven has been a friend of ELAW and welcomed lawyers from around the world since the mid-90’s.

-Scott Pope is the Senior Investment Advisor for Sustainable Wealth Management in Eugene, Oregon.
-A firm entirely devoted to socially and environmentally responsible investments.
+Scott Pope recently retired from his position as Senior Investment Advisor for Sustainable Wealth Management in Eugene, Oregon -- a firm entirely devoted to socially and environmentally responsible investments.
 Before founding Sustainable Wealth Management, Scott was a key advisor and helped build the success of Progressive Investment Management of Portland, Oregon.
 Scott is a Certified Financial Planner and is a member of the Financial Planning Association.
 In 2005 and 2006, Scott was appointed by Eugene Mayor Kitty Piercy to serve on the Sustainable Business Initiative.
 Scott formerly served on the board of the Pacific Rivers Council.

 Mick Westrick is the Director of Information Technology at the University of Washington's Foster School of Business.
 Mick has worked in higher ed IT for 25 years, and started his career at University of Oregon prior to relocating to Seattle and UW in 2004.
 Mick's ties to ELAW go back to the early 90's, when he built our first web server.
 Mick's other volunteer work includes serving as board president for netCorps and work on the Oregon Country Fair and Seattle's Moisture Festival.
 Mick is a graduate of UO and lives in Seattle with his partner Bret and their dog, Buster.